Business Management Case Study ExampleAbbakin

-Abbakin uses business management case studies in preparing its future managers.
-Therefore learning before doing is much more beneficial to all startups.
+Abbakin uses business management case study to prepare its future managers; to emphasize the fact that learning before doing is much more beneficial to all startups and potential entrepreneurs.

-Going into a business involves risk, but one of the most important and often overlooked decisions is how to protect yourself and the future of your business, and/or minimize certain risks.
+Going into a business involves risk.
+And one of the most important and often overlooked decisions to make at first is how to protect yourself and the future of your business; or better minimize certain risks.

-When starting a business, you have many decisions to make, such as:
+When starting a business for instance, you have many decisions to make, based on:

 “Uncertainty can’t be good for business” said Bill Gates, the owner and founder of Microsoft.

-In large extent, the best ownership structure for your business depends on the type of services or products it will provide.
+In the large extent, the best ownership structure for your kind of business will depend on the type of services or products you choose to provide or produce.

-Below is the business management case study of a startup entrepreneur name Mike.
+Such is the business management case study of a startup entrepreneur name Mike Adekunle.

 THE MIKE’S STORY

-Mike was a young man who received a sizeable inheritance and has decided to start a taxicab company in the City of Lagos, Nigeria.
+Mike Adekunle was a young Nigerian businessman who received a sizeable inheritance from his late father, and has decided to start a taxicab company in the popular city of Lagos, Nigeria.

-Although the competition was fierce, after a couple of years Mike business has grown up to seven taxis in his fleet and the money was rolling in.
+As a new business, Mike recorded a sizable amount of income, even though the competition was fierce.
+After a couple of years Mike business has grown up to seven taxis in his fleet and the money was rolling in.

-Then one day, one of his drivers calls him from the road – he was involved in an accident!
+Then one day: one of his drivers calls him from the road – that he was involved in an accident!

-According to his report, Mike learned that the new driver he hired was not paying attention and he seriously injured a man crossing the street.
+According to his report, Mike learned that the new driver he hired was not paying attention while driving and that he seriously injured a man crossing the street.

 Not only did the judgment force him to liquidate his entire business, but he also had to sell his home and give up a substantial amount of his children’s’ school fees.

 At the end, Mike was devastated – especially when he learned that had it been he formed a Limited Liability Company (LLC); only the business would have been lost and his home and family’s financial future would have remained intact.